 Keep reading this impartial guide to protein to learn everything you’ll need to know about the macronutrient: protein.

 What is Protein?

-As mentioned above in this beginners guide to protein, proteins have been a part of the nutrition archives for as far back as history takes us; they are, in fact, the building blocks of life whether you’re a fully developed human, or your a microscopic bacteria at the bottoms of the ocean.
+As mentioned already in this beginners guide to protein – proteins have been a part of the nutrition archives for as far back as history takes us; they are, in fact, the building blocks of life whether you’re a fully developed human, or a microscopic bacteria at the bottoms of the ocean.
 Protein is all around us, contained in everything that we eat in various quantities, and provides us with the nutrients we need to thrive, survive, and drive towards our health and fitness goals.

 Throughout this article, we will be discussing protein as if it were a singular nutrient for simplicity sake.
 However, in the most complex of scientific explanations, protein actually comes in many forms, millions of forms in fact.
 Without getting into too much detail for now, proteins are the most complex of molecules in the human body, being made up of up to 2000 different amino acids, containing 20 essential amino acids, and containing numerous properties essential for human life.